 This is a pretty fun fact.
 In the 19th century there were horses all over Amsterdam and often they end up in canals.
 Trust me, it’s not easy to pull up a horse from a deep canal.
 But there was one smart guy, a butcher named J.C.Sinck, he invented the machine which allowed him to pull horses up from the canal.
 Sometimes, unfortunately, it was too late to save the horse.
 If it was your horse you could buy fresh horse meat the next day in J.C.Sinck butchery.

 19. Dutch people are the tallest people on the planet

-It’s not a fun fact when you go to the concert or any other kind of event and you see completely nothing ^^ I have a Dutch friend who sometimes travels to China, he is a very tall man and he feels like the Gulliver surrounded by small people.
+It’s not a fun fact when you go to the concert or any other kind of event and you see completely nothing ^^ I have a Dutch friend who sometimes travels to China, he is a very tall man and he feels like the Gulliver surrounded by little people.

-Dutch man on average measure 183 cm.
+Dutch men on average measure 183 cm.
 Since 1865 Dutch people have grown 20 cm while at the same time Americans have grown only 6 cm.
 Scientists don’t really know why Dutch people grow tall that fast.
 Maybe it is because of their high diary diet.